BikeMouse/Portfolio/README.md

 # My Portfolio

-This is the ReadMe file to my Portfolio repo:
+Welcome to my Portfolio repo:

 It does contain all the files to my portfolio, which you can look at https://judithkraziewicz.netlify.app/.